 My dataset is available in preliminary state (for example, labels are in Portuguese) here.

-In conclusion, phylogenetics still has much to offer to the field of textual criticism, and this should include Biblical criticism, especially if we are able to support analyses of textual development from trees on manuscripts.
-I hope this pair of will motivate Biblical scholars to collaborate.
+In conclusion, phylogenetics still has much to offer to the field of textual criticism, and this should include Biblical criticism, especially if we are able to support analyses of textual development based on trees / networks of manuscripts.
+I hope this pair of blog posts will motivate Biblical scholars to collaborate.
 If so, please write to me.

 Garmus, Ludovico (ed.)
 (1982) Bíblia sagrada.
 Petrópolis: Editora Vozes. [reprint 2001]